dennisXZX/web-developer-notes/Git.md

 `git diff --stat` to get an condensed view of all the difference.

-`git diff --cached` to see the difference between staging area and the working directory.
+`git diff --cached` to see the difference between working directory and staging area.

-`git diff HEAD` to see the difference between staging area + working directory and the last commit.
+`git diff HEAD` to see the difference between working directory + staging area and the last commit.

 `git diff origin/master getRandomNumber.js` to see the difference of a specific file between two branches.